rweigel/stats/notes.md

 ### Statistic

+Devore p 214

 > A statistic is any quantity whose value can be calculated from sample data.
 Prior to obtaining data, there is uncertainty as to what value of any particular statistic will result.
 Therefore, a statistic is a random variable and will be denoted by an uppercase letter; a lowercase letter is used to represent the calculated or observed value of the statistic.
-(Devore p 214)

 Note that the sample can contain all data, so alternatively, a statistic is a quantity computed based on values in population (the population mean is a statistic).